Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: Methodology

-As mentioned above, the three types of programs (SQL queries, logical forms, and arithmetic expressions) are essential parts of UCTR.
-In this section, we explain the necessity of each type of program and show how we collect templates and apply them on tables to get program-answer pairs.
+The three types of programs (SQL queries, logical forms, and arithmetic expressions) are essential parts of UCTR-ST. In this section, we explain the necessity of each type of program and show how we collect templates and apply them on tables to get program-answer pairs.
 We depict examples of each type of program in Figure \ref{fig:types of programs}.

-\textbf{SQL Queries.} For SQL query templates collection, we follow the implementation in \cite{liu2021tapex}, using templates extracted from SQUALL\cite{shi2020potential}.
+For SQL query templates collection, we follow the implementation in \cite{liu2021tapex}, using templates extracted from SQUALL\cite{shi2020potential}.
 SQUALL is a dataset consisting of question-SQL pairs with manual alignments.
 One example template from SQUALL is as follows:

-where \lizy{$w$ represents the table}, and $c1$ and $c2$ correspond to the first and the second column. $\_number$ indicates that the data of this column is numerical.
+where $w$ represents the table, and $c1$ and $c2$ correspond to the first and the second column. $\_number$ indicates that the data of this column is numerical.
 These placeholders allow the template to migrate to other tables conveniently.

-\textbf{Logical Forms.} The LOGIC2TEXT dataset proposed by Chen et al. \cite{chen2020logic2text} plays an important role in this process.
+For logical forms, we use the LOGIC2TEXT dataset proposed by Chen et al. \cite{chen2020logic2text}.
 LOGIC2TEXT consists of a large number of claim-program pairs, covering most common logic types such as count, comparative, aggregation etc. We directly sample program templates from it.
 Here is an example of the template:

 where $val1$ and $val2$ are cell values from the first and second columns. $eq$, $hop$, and $filter\_eq$ are defined operations.
 Specifically, $filter\_eq$ returns rows that satisfy the constraints.